GIXLabs/GIXLabs.github.io/how_to/ros_setup.md

 ## PC
 - If NVIDIA graphics card (search for Device Manager in Start menu and look under Display Adapters)
     - Do not dual boot, use [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Detailed installation instructions [here](https://linuxhint.com/install_ubuntu_virtualbox_2004/).
 Members of the Prototyping Lab staff have USB drives with the disk image already downloaded.
+    - To enable copy and paste between your Windows installation and VirtualBox, follow the tutorial [here](https://medium.com/@amanshuklalinux/how-to-enable-copy-paste-from-host-to-vm-in-virtualbox-2bf76dc0c0b0).
+    - VirtualBox default installation does not give you sudo privileges, so you will need to run the following commands in a Terminal:
+        - `su -`
+        - `sudo adduser [username] sudo`
+    - Sudo privileges won't be added until you reboot Ubuntu.
 - Else
     - Check whether you have BitLocker on and turn it off.
 [Instructions for turning off BitLocker.](https://www.wikihow.com/Turn-Off-BitLocker)
     - Plug boot drive into computer